 Use school apps, emails, noticeboards, flyers and social media accounts to let parents know where and when you’re meeting, and how to register their interest in joining the Parent Council.

-How to recruit volunteers (Parentkind member only)
+How to recruit volunteers (Parent Council member only)

 Step 5.
 Your first meeting